.

 Potassium plays a key role in cannabis plant health.
-The mineral activates key enzymes, helps plants remain structurally strong, and helps to transport water and nutrients.
+Potassium plays a key role in cannabis plant health.
+This element activates key enzymes, helps plants remain structurally strong, and helps to transport water and nutrients.
 When potassium levels run low, or factors in the soil prevent its uptake, plants quickly take a turn for the worse.

 Discover the true role of potassium in weed plants, what happens when they don’t get enough, and how to treat and prevent deficiencies.